gntlmnoffice/archlinux-guide/settings.md

 - Install a *GTK* theme.
 I use *Adwaita*, to install it, install `gtk3` for the *GTK 3* version and `gnome-themes-extra` for the *GTK 2* version.
 - Install a cursor theme.
 I use *Breeze Snow*, to install it, install `breeze-snow-cursor-theme` from the *AUR*.
 - Install an icon theme.
 I use *Papirus Dark*, to install it, install `papirus-gtk-icon-theme` from the *AUR*.
-- Install `lxappearance` to set the theme for GTK 2 and 3.
+- Install `xfce4-settings` from the official repo and run `xfce4-appearance-settings` to set the theme for GTK 2 and 3.
 - Use *QGtkStyle* to extend the *GTK* theme to *Qt*
   - Install `qt5-styleplugins`.
   - For *Qt 5* set the envirment varialble `QT_QPA_PLATFORMTHEME=gtk2`.